Project Overview

 By observing participants’ spontaneous interactions, we gained insights into embodied expressions of emotion and how users externalize internal moods through music-related actions.

-User Responses
+User Feedbacks

 1 How mood can be translated into something visible and audible